 Answer: Platelets

-30. In 2011, a Swedish university hospital performed the world's first transplant operation using a synthetic organ that was fully grown in a laboratory.
-What organ, also known as a windpipe, did they successfully transplant?
+32. In 2011, a Swedish university hospital performed the world's first transplant operation using a synthetic organ that was fully grown in a laboratory.
+What organ, also known as the windpipe, did they successfully transplant?

 Answer: Trachea

-32. Used to amplify RNA targets, the RT-PCR method stands for "reverse transcription polymerase chain" WHAT?
+33. Used to amplify RNA targets, the RT-PCR method stands for "reverse transcription polymerase chain" what?

 Answer: Reaction